getify/Functional-Light-JS/manuscript/ch2.md

 helloFn();              // HELLO!
 ```

 The `msg` parameter variable in the scope of `foo(..)` is referenced inside the inner function.
-When `foo(..)` is executed and the inner function is created, it captures the access to the `msg` variable, and retains that access even after being `return`d.
+When `foo(..)` is executed and the inner function is created, it captures the access to the `msg` variable, and retains that access even after being `return`ed.

 Once we have `helloFn`, a reference to the inner function, `foo(..)` has finished and it would seem as if its scope should have gone away, meaning the `msg` variable would no longer exist.
 But that doesn't happen, because the inner function has a closure over `msg` that keeps it alive.
 The closed over `msg` variable survives for as long as the inner function (now referenced by `helloFn` in a different scope) stays around.